-In Step 2: Configure Your Load Balancer and Listener of the instructions, in the Elastic Load Balancing User Guide at the AWS website, ensure that your security group is configured to allow access on port 80 or 443 only, with the source limited to hosts or ranges of hosts that will access Tableau Server.
+2. In Step 2: Configure Your Load Balancer and Listener of the instructions, in the Elastic Load Balancing User Guide at the AWS website, ensure that your security group is

+Tableau Server on Windows in the AWS Cloud Administrator Guide configured to allow access on port 80 or 443 only, with the source limited to hosts or ranges of hosts that will access Tableau Server.

 - 3. In Step 4: Configure Your Target Group, you can specify the ping path as /. - 4.
-In Step 5: Register Targets with Your Target Group, select the Tableau Server instances and ensure that Enable CrossZone Load Balancing is selected so that the load balancer can load-balance the traffic across the instances in multiple Availability Zones. - Update Tableau Server to use the load balancer.
+In Step 5: Register Targets with Your Target Group, select the Tableau Server instances and ensure that Enable CrossZone Load Balancing is selected so that the load balancer can load-balance the traffic across the instances in multiple Availability Zones. - 5.
+Update Tableau Server to use the load balancer.
 For more information, see Add a Load Balancer in the Tableau Server Help.